Wyoming Farm Programs: Sage-Grouse Habitat, Rangeland Grazing & Riparian

 CSP in Wyoming

 Wyoming ranches with established grazing systems, maintained fencing, and functional water infrastructure are strong CSP candidates.
-CSP is particularly underutilized on large Wyoming ranches where annual per-acre payments add up quickly.
+Many large Wyoming ranches that likely qualify for CSP have not yet applied.
+Annual per-acre payments add up quickly on big acreages.

 Wyoming CSP Priorities: